 What we don’t: Too heavy for backcountry use; side vents are strange.

-Known for stylish yet high-performance products that bridge the gap between the mountains and the city, Swedish based Fjallraven nailed the formula with their Keb Eco-Shell hardshell.
-This jacket is ready for the elements, with a stretchy, hardwearing polyester and Fjallraven’s in-house Eco-Shell membrane.
+Known for stylish yet high-performance products that bridge the gap between the mountains and the city, Swedish-based Fjallraven nailed the formula with their Keb Eco-Shell hardshell.
+This jacket is ready for the elements, with a stretchy, hardwearing polyester and Fjallraven's in-house Eco-Shell membrane.
 Water-resistant zips, sleek Velcro cuffs, and a helmet-compatible hood further help to batten down the hatches, and side vents open wide when heat starts to build.
-Of course the Keb doesn’t come up short on style points, either, with an array of non-traditional colorways (we loved the chestnut), attractive chest pockets and pulls, and a classy Fjallraven patch on the left arm.
+Of course, the Keb doesn't come up short on style points, either, with an array of non-traditional colorways (we loved the Chestnut), attractive chest pockets and pulls, and a classy Fjallraven patch on the left arm.
 And in contrast to the crinkly, rigid nature of many hardshells, it features a soft and stretchy face fabric, which lends a lot of comfort and versatility for casual environments.

-The Keb Eco-Shell was our go-to jacket throughout the winter, ideal for everything from snowy walks to the office to powder days at the resort.
-However, for weight-conscious activities like backcountry skiing or backpacking, it’s heavy at 1 pound 2.3 ounces and not particularly packable—we generally take along a lighter jacket like the Arc’teryx Beta LT instead.
-Further, the side vents aren’t a win for us: Their low placement makes you much more vulnerable to the elements (it’s for good reason that pit zips are hidden underneath your arms), and we constantly mistake them for pockets.
+The Keb Eco-Shell was our go-to jacket last winter, ideal for everything from snowy walks to the office to powder days at the resort.
+However, for weight-conscious activities like backcountry skiing or backpacking, it's heavy at 1 pound 2.3 ounces and not particularly packable—we generally take along a lighter jacket like the Arc'teryx Beta SL instead.
+Further, the side vents aren't a win for us: Their low placement makes you much more vulnerable to the elements (it's for good reason that pit zips are hidden underneath your arms), and we constantly mistake them for pockets.
 In the end, $500 is a lot to spend on a casual hardshell, but for frontcountry activities and the odd day at the resort, the Keb offers great weather protection and is one of the best-looking designs here...
-Read in-depth review
+Read in-depth review (women's version)

 See the Men's Fjallraven Keb Eco-Shell See the Women's Fjallraven Keb Eco-Shell

-13. Mammut Taiss HS Hooded ($385)
+12. Mammut Taiss HS Hooded ($385)

 Weight: 14.8 oz.

-Waterproofing: Mammut Drytechnology Pro
+Waterproofing: Mammut Dry Expedition

 What we like: An affordable and lightweight hardshell from a trusted brand.

 Not many outdoor brands have been in the business for as long as Mammut, which got its start making climbing ropes back in 1862.
 Over a century and a half later, the Swiss company is still committed to creating durable outerwear and gear for serious mountain adventures.
-We’ve long been a fan of their climbing ropes, harnesses, and ski backpacks, but have only recently started to see Mammut apparel hit the shelves this side of the Atlantic (they’re one of the biggest brands in Europe).
-Their Taiss HS got our attention this year: With a versatile all-rounder design and one of the lowest price tags here ($385), it’s well deserving of a closer look.
+We've long been a fan of their climbing ropes, harnesses, and ski backpacks but have only recently started to see Mammut apparel hit the shelves this side of the Atlantic with regularity (they're one of the biggest brands in Europe).
+Their Taiss HS got our attention last year: With a versatile all-rounder design and one of the lowest price tags here ($385), it's well deserving of a closer look.

 See the Men's Mammut Taiss HS See the Women's Mammut Taiss HS

-14. Helly Hansen Odin 9 Worlds 3.0 ($475)
+13. Helly Hansen Odin 9 Worlds 3.0 ($450)

 Weight: 1 lb.
-6.9 oz.
+4.1 oz.

 Waterproofing: Helly Tech Professional